35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 Nathaniel LeeNathaniel’s Pantry Notes: What Holds Up on a Buffet (And What Wilts)

-As I was attending my sister’s bridal shower a couple of years ago, I watched the green salad slowly go bad.
-Fresh at noon, and by 12:45 it started to lose its crunch, and by 1:30 it was a mushy watery mess.
-In the meantime, the pasta salad which had been sitting there for three hours remained the same.
-The buffet has its own schedule that is apart from dinner.
-The best dishes are the ones that can take some abuse.
+While sitting at my sister’s bridal shower a couple of years ago, I noticed the green salad slowly going bad.
+It was fresh at noon, but by 12:45 it was starting to lose its crunch.
+By 1:30 it was a mushy, watery mess.
+Meanwhile, the pasta salad that had been sitting there for the same amount of time was unchanged.
+The buffet has its own timeline that is separate from dinner.
+The best food is the food that can withstand a little destruction.

 Pulled Pork Sandwiches Recipe — homemade bbq pork